 Good old polygrips on the screw head!

-A lot of the time, you will inherited a carb that has been worked on by a ham handed mechanic, the type with no feeling for the art whatsoever.
+A lot of the time, you will inherit a carb that has been worked on by a ham handed mechanic, the type with no feeling for the art whatsoever.
 Anywho, sometimes the screw heads and jets will already be right and proper fucked.
 In this case, the aforementioned trick with poligrips or head modification with a dremel might work.

 Rotary power tool with disc cutter bit.